Join 10,000+ Owners and Managers

 “Tell me again how much you hate kids because they’re messy, and about the 10% tip you received.”

 “And if you could please, please, please explain to me how it is that you’re entitled to a 25% tip every time someone sits at your table based on the impressive way you stand there and text your boyfriend, I would LOVE to hear it.”

-(By the way, I’m aware that bitching about people who bitch is both an oxymoron and hypocritical, yet I choose to ignore it because it’s my book and I’ll do whatever the hell I want).
+(By the way, I’m aware that bitching about people who bitch is both an oxymoron and hypocritical, yet I choose to ignore it because it’s my blog and I’ll do whatever the hell I want).

 THE BAD NEWS & THE GOOD

-THE BAD NEWS:the turnover rate in the hospitality industry is 85% higher than other industries, mostly because bussers, servers and bartenders are just stopping off on their way to a “real” career, and also because a lot of managers simply hire knuckle-heads because they don’t want the hassle of interviewing candidates.
+THE BAD NEWS: the turnover rate in the hospitality industry is 85% higher than other industries, mostly because bussers, servers and bartenders are just stopping off on their way to a “real” career, and also because a lot of managers simply hire knuckle-heads because they don’t want the hassle of interviewing candidates.
 Translation: they don’t want to do their jobs properly.